 Here’s a breakdown of what to watch out for:

-It’s crucial to remember that these symptoms can vary depending on the severity of dehydration and the individual experiencing the seizure.
-If you suspect someone is having a seizure, especially if dehydration is a possibility, seek immediate medical attention by calling 911 or emergency care.
+These symptoms can vary depending on the severity of dehydration and the individual experiencing the seizure.
+If you suspect someone is having a seizure due to dehydration, call 911 or visit the nearest emergency room for seizures immediately.

 Risk Factors for Dehydration-Induced Seizures